Student Support System (SSS) – Faculty

 If you are experiencing challenges, seeking help is a courageous thing to do for yourself and those who care about you.
 If the source of your stressors is academic, please contact me so that we can find solutions together.
 For personal concerns, Delta offers many resources at Inside Delta > Current Students.

-You are welcome to use different types of alerts for students.
+You are welcome to use different types of referrals for students.
 For example, if the student should be referred to both the TLC and Counseling, you may submit a referral for both types.
 We ask that you simply don't choose more than one referral per office type.

 An email is sent to the student upon the creation of every referral you submit.
+A staff member from that office may also reach out to the student via phone.

 Emails and phone calls will be made within 48 business hours to the student, giving the student a 14 day period to respond.